Also known as: backward lunge, backward lunges, back lunge, rear lunge, step back lunge

 How to Do Reverse Lunge

-3. Lower down: Bend both knees until front shin is near vertical, back knee close to but not touching the floor; maintain tall posture.
+3. Lower slowly: Bend both knees to lower until the front shin is near vertical and the back knee hovers just above the ground without touching.

 Muscle Groups